hyosung11/Launch-School/Courses/journal.md

 07:43 I wrote back to Ravi and thanked him for the referral to the GitHub Inside Solutions Engineer position.
 Today, I'd rather be a solutions engineer than a project manager.

 10:41 Laurent gave me some problems to do today and I struggled with the last one about objects and arrays and iterating to collect the right keys and values for the object.

+17:29 Did a fun study session with Ian Austin.
+He gave me a list of problems to solve in preparation for the interview assessment.